Apple's new iPhone 13 touts faster 5G, sharper cameras to spur trade-ins | Technology

 Apple shares were down 1.2%, a sharper fall than a slight downturn in broader markets.
 "It seems like there's nothing really revolutionary announced, but of course, as usual, they announced enough improvements to at least generate some enthusiasm among consumers," said Rick Meckler, partner at family investment office Cherry Lane Investments.

 Apple's biggest product launch of the year comes as some of the shine has come off its stock as business practices such as charging software developers commissions on in-app payments have come under regulatory scrutiny.
-Apple shares were up about 15.6% year to date as of Monday's close, trailing the Nasdaq Composite Index, which was up nearly 19% over the same period.
+Apple shares were up about 11.6% year to date as of Tuesday's close, trailing the Nasdaq Composite Index, which was up 16.7% over the same period.

 Kim Forrest, founder and chief investment officer at Bokeh Capital, said she was not concerned by the lack of splashy, unexpected products, since Apple's upgrades would keep customers.
 "I think the consumer, once it gets the Apple chip in its head, it's very hard to dislodge," she said.
 The Apple Watch has become a cornerstone of its $30.6 billion accessories segment, which was up 25% in Apple's most recent fiscal year even as its iPhone revenue declined slightly.
 Analysts widely believe that Apple users who buy more than one product - such as an Apple Watch and iPhone - are more likely to stick with the brand and spend on the company's apps and services.